 "Well, this could be any of us, and I'm sure the perpetrator is very sorry by now, so let's just pray everyone can forgive and move on."

-“The Gospel means that there is no difference between our daily fight against sin and a child abuser’s long-term efforts to harm children under a cover of deception.”
+“The Gospel means that there is no difference between our daily repentance and ongoing fight against sin and a child abuser’s long-term efforts to harm children under a cover of deception.”

 “For no good tree bears bad fruit, nor again does a bad tree bear good fruit, for each tree is known by its own fruit.
 For figs are not gathered from thornbushes, nor are grapes picked from a bramble bush.
 The good person out of the good treasure of his heart produces good, and the evil person out of his evil treasure produces evil, for out of the abundance of the heart his mouth speaks.”

-A friend came and read Psalm 3 with me, which did more good than dozens of verses taken out of context to convince me, somehow, that abuse is just like normal sin, that this is not that serious, and that my first duty was to be “humble enough” to overlook crime.
+When my husband was arrested, a friend came and read Psalm 3 with me, which did more good than dozens of verses taken out of context to convince me, somehow, that abuse is just like normal sin, that it isn’t that serious, and that my first duty is to be “humble enough” to overlook crime.

 Talk to your own kids

-The children whose father has hurt them are still kids and still need their friends.
+Children whose father has hurt them are still kids and still need their friends.
 Help your children know what to say.
 "I'm sorry about your dad" works.
 "I'm sad (or mad) about what happened to you" works too.
-And encourage them to be the same friends they ever were.
-Teach them to be available if the kids want to talk about it--some do, some don't--and teach them to listen quietly and express sadness without pressing for details.
+Encourage them to be the same friends they ever were.
+Teach them to be available and to express sadness without pressing for details.

-The family has hard things to work through, each one in his or her own heart, and all of them together in their relationships with each other, but they really can’t do that work 24/7, so respite is important.
-Modest entertainment can be a welcome distraction that gives the whole family times of peace, and opportunities to build new memories.
-Depending on the family, options could include a gift certificate to a theater, bowling, a picnic at the park, or having everyone over for pizza and a movie.
-A weekend away may be an enormous comfort.
+The family has hard things to work through, each one in his or her own heart, and all of them together in their relationships with each other, but they can’t do that work 24/7.
+Respite is very important.
+Modest entertainment may be a welcome distraction, giving the whole family times of peace, opportunities to build new memories together, and times to build cohesion.
+Depending on the family, options could include a gift certificate to a theater, bowling, mini-golf, a picnic at the park, or pizza and a movie at home.
+A weekend away from the scenes of past trauma may also be an enormous comfort.

 Unfortunately, sometimes people will see the effects of long-term abuse as causes: “Look how many problems his wife and children have!
 No wonder he was stressed.”
-This is a terribly harmful approach to their suffering.
+Mistaking the effects of abuse for causes is a harmful response to innocent, grave suffering.

 Offer what you have

 You have unique gifts and abilities.
-Many small kindnesses may add up to great comfort.
-Since many people won't respond very well to "Call me if you ever need anything", it may be far better to look at what's in your hand, ask yourself how you could use it to help, and then offer it.
+Many small kindnesses from multiple friends may add up to great comfort.
+Since abuse causes confusion and sometimes affects the ability to think and decide, many people won't respond very well to "Call me if you ever need anything”; it may be far better to look at what's in your hand, ask yourself how it could be used to help, and offer what you have.